 The Phillips Collection is proud to share new acquisitions which reflect the museum’s efforts to enhance and diversify the collection by embracing works that reflect a narrative of modern and contemporary art beyond the traditional focus on European and American art, and also speak to the communities we hope to serve.

 The Phillips Collection has acquired a work by Daniel Canogar in celebration of the museum’s 100th anniversary.
-Watch Amalgama Phillips—now being livestreamed on YouTube—and visit The Phillips Collection to see the site-specific projection at The Phillips Collection (September 14, 2021-January 2, 2022).
+Visit The Phillips Collection to see the site-specific projection at The Phillips Collection (September 14, 2021-January 2, 2022).
 Amalgama Phillips uses 550 images of artworks from the museum’s permanent collection to create a generative digital artwork that liquefies all the works in a seamless blend of melted imagery.
 The piece is constantly evolving, producing new visual configurations driven by an algorithm and exploring how digital media is shifting our experience and understanding of art.

 Transfigured Night (2013), an immersive two-screen video installation by John Akomfrah (Ghanaian, b.
 1957), filmed partially in Washington, DC, investigates the aspirations and tragic disappointments as African nations struggled for independence from colonial rule.
 Akomfrah frequently juxtaposes anachronous periods of social turmoil to comment on the trauma of postcolonial history.
 His work Vertigo Sea (2015) was part of our major exhibition The Warmth of Other Suns: Stories of Global Displacement.